Jeff97/Programming-Plane-Strain-Plates-through-Growth-Under-Body-Forces/ReadMe.md

 - Each folder contains the ABAQUS input files and the corresponding UMAT subroutines

-[1] **Shape-Programming Framework for Hyperelastic Plane-Strain Plates through Differential Growth in the Presence of Body Forces**, Zhanfeng Li, Xiaohu Yao, Mokarram Hossain, Jiong Wang*
+[1] **Shape-control Framework for Hyperelastic Plane-Strain Plates through Differential Growth in the Presence of Body Forces**, Zhanfeng Li, Xiaohu Yao, Mokarram Hossain, Jiong Wang*